Christopher A. Seeger: Career

 In 2017, Seeger served as lead negotiator in litigation against agrochemical giant Syngenta regarding Viptera genetically modified corn.
 The settlement, reached in 2018, totaled $1.5 billion for plaintiffs (primarily U.S. corn farmers).
 It represents the largest agricultural litigation settlement in U.S. history.

 In 2019, Seeger was appointed co-lead counsel in multidistrict litigation against 3M.
 The litigation includes over 250,000 veterans suffering from hearing loss and tinnitus after using earplugs 3M sold to the U.S. Department of Defense, which the suit claims the company knew to be faulty.
+In 2023, he negotiated a $6.01 billion settlement to resolve the case.

-Since 2019, Seeger has served as interim co-lead counsel for a proposed "negotiation class" of local governments in the pursuit of a nationwide settlement against drug companies in multidistrict opioid litigation.
+Seeger was appointed to the Executive and Settlement Committees in nationwide litigation against drug companies in multidistrict opioid litigation.
 Over 90 percent of litigating local governments participated in global settlements with AmerisourceBergen, Cardinal Health, and McKesson, and Johnson & Johnson totaling $26 billion.
+To date, Seeger has been involved in over $50 billion in settlements through the National Prescription Opioid Litigation.

 In 2021, it was announced that Seeger, along with civil rights attorney Benjamin Crump, would be representing the family of Henrietta Lacks in a lawsuit against several pharmaceutical companies that have profited from the cell line HeLa, which is based on cervical cancer cells taken from Lacks without her knowledge in 1951.
 The first lawsuit was filed against ThermoFisher.
+On August 5, 2024, Seeger and his co-counsel filed a lawsuit on behalf of the Lacks family against Novartis Pharmaceuticals Corporation and Novartis Gene Therapies Inc. (“Novartis”), as well as Viatris Inc. and its subsidiary Mylan Pharmaceuticals.

 In 2022, Seeger was appointed Co-lead Counsel in an MDL prosecuting claims related to the disintegration or outgassing of foam in Philips CPAP sleep apnea machines and other Philips assisted breathing devices.
+Seeger was the lead negotiator for a $550+ million uncapped class action settlement announced in September 2023, resolving economic loss claims of users and payers impacted by the recall.
+After receiving final approval for the economic loss settlement, additional settlements were reached in April 2024 to resolve plaintiffs’ personal injury claims for $1.075 billion and medical monitoring claims for $25 million.

+Seeger was appointed Co-lead Counsel in the Proton-Pump Inhibitor Products Liability Litigation on behalf of patients who suffered kidney injuries while using proton-pump inhibitor drugs.
+He reached a $425 million settlement with AstraZeneca and additional agreements with GlaxoSmithKline, Pfizer, and Procter & Gamble, bringing the total value of the resolutions to $590.4 million.

+In 2024, Seeger was appointed as Plaintiffs’ Coordinating Counsel in the MultiPlan Health Insurance Providers Litigation by the Honorable Judge Matthew F. Kennelly.

+In 2025, Seeger was appointed lead counsel in the Depo-Provera Products Liability Litigation by the Honorable Judge M. Casey Rodgers of the Northern District of Florida.